-Creativity in Art, Design and Education Staff Contact: Amanda Weate S1 HPW2 CP7.5 Note/s: Lecture/tutorial/seminar.
-Paddington Campus.
-Exclusion/s: COFA4025
+Creativity in Art, Design and Education

+Staff Contact: Amanda Weate X2 CP7.5 Note/s: Lecture/seminar/workshop.Paddington Campus.

-This subject will introduce students to a range of theoretical explanations of creativity as applied to art, design and education practice.
+Offered over 10 half day sessions in the winter recess (5-16 July).
+Exclusion/s: COFA4025 education practice.
 Exploration of creative subjects, problem solving and outcomes include, amongst others, Vasarian and Kantian notions of genius and creative personality; theories of the creative process, divergent thinking and problem solving; aesthetic theories of the creative; creativity and information processing; revisionist critiques of creativity.
 Students will investigate, apply and interpret theories of creativity across a number of disciplines through a series of lectures, seminars and workshops.